Park Hill Elementary FAQS

 Pre-Enrollment

-For students planning to start during the upcoming school year, the normal process is for schools to begin pre-enrolling students in mid-December of the preceding year (pre-enrollment is now open for the 2023-24 school year).
+For students planning to start during the upcoming school year, the normal process is for schools to begin pre-enrolling students in mid-December of the preceding year (the application forms are attached above).
 The pre-enrollment process helps to create a profile for your student in the DPS system.
 Families are encouraged to pre-enroll with their neighborhood school.
 DPS has developed a website to help families locate their neighborhood school using the DPS school finder.
-In order to begin the pre-enrollment process you will be asked to complete a pre-enrollment worksheet, Home Language Questionnaire, and provide proof of your child's age, address, and family income (for ECE students only).
+In order to begin the pre-enrollment process you will be asked to complete a pre-enrollment worksheet, Home Language Questionnaire, and provide proof of your child's age, address.

 DPS accepts the following documents: